QuentinRa/blog.quentinra.dev/programming-languages/low-level/compilers/clang/clang-tidy.md

 #### compile_commands.json

-For more complex projects, we generate `compile_commands.json` which indicate the command to compile each file.
+For more complex projects, we generate `compile_commands.json` which defines the command to compile each file.
 Using [CMake](/tools-and-frameworks/others/build/cmake/index.md):

 ```shell!
 $ cmake -DCMAKE_EXPORT_COMPILE_COMMANDS=ON